Pay Your Rates Online by clicking HERE.

 If you are unable to pay the rates by the due date please advise Council on (08) 9384 1633 or us the Contact Us form so that alternative arrangements can be made.

 An application must be in writing and should be made as soon as possible after receiving your rate notice.

 Penalty for Late Payment

 With the exception of eligible pensioners and seniors, interest will be charged on all overdue accounts calculated daily at the rate of 11% per annum.

 Within 21 days of disposal, notice must be given in writing to the Council whenever any person sells or otherwise disposes of any rateable land, advising of the description of the land and the name and address of the purchaser.

 Any person failing to comply with the foregoing shall continue to be liable for all rates and charges accruing upon such land in the same manner as if that person is still the owner thereof.

 As required under the Valuation of Land Act the Valuer General's Office supplies each local government with updated valuations for their district.
 The valuations are reviewed by the Valuer General each three years.

 All property valuations for rating and taxing purposes are calculated by the Valuer General's Office.
-His office is staffed by qualified valuers who use a uniform system of valuing to ensure that similar valuation principles apply to all situations.
+The office is staffed by qualified valuers who use a uniform system of valuing to ensure that similar valuation principles apply to all situations.